Marla Mallett: Textiles and Tribal Oriental Rugs

 Chinese Minority Textiles

-Embroidered and batik textiles from the Miao, Dong, Gejia, Zhuang, Yao, Yi and Li peoples in southwest China.
+Embroidered and batik textiles from the Miao, Dong, Gejia, Zhuang, Yao, and Yi peoples in southwest China.

 African Textiles

-Ashanti strip weaves, Kuba raffia cloth embroideries, beaded costume pieces, raffia hats and other ethnographic objects.
+Kuba raffia cloth embroideries, beaded costume pieces, raffia hats, and other ethnographic objects.

 Tribal Textiles of Southeast Asia